 Premature graying of hair can affect mood in women - Illustration by AI

-Antioxidants found in some common fruits, vegetables and herbs may help prevent, or at least slow down, graying of hair, according to new research from Nagoya and Chubu Universities in Japan.
+Antioxidants found in some common fruits, vegetables, and herbs may help prevent, or at least slow down, graying hair, according to new research from Japan's Nagoya and Chubu Universities.

 Prevent gray hair with luteolin

-After taking pictures before and after the experiment, and trimming the mice's fur regularly to ensure they were only examining new hair growth, the researchers found that at the end of 16 weeks, the luteolin-treated mice had significantly less gray hair than the untreated mice, and had healthier hair follicle stem cells.
+After taking pictures before and after the experiment, and trimming the mice's fur regularly to ensure they only examined new hair growth, the researchers found that at the end of 16 weeks, the luteolin-treated mice had significantly fewer gray hairs than untreated mice, and also had healthier hair follicle stem cells.

-More specifically, mice that were treated with luteolin directly on their skin had about a 50% reduction in gray hair.
-Up to 80% of untreated mice had gray hair, compared to only 40% of treated mice.
+More specifically, mice that received luteolin applied directly to their skin had about a 50% reduction in gray hair.
+Up to 80% of untreated mice had gray hair, while only 40% of treated mice had gray hair.

 In mice fed luteolin orally, the rate of graying was reduced by about 25-30%, from 80% to 55-60%.

-Unfortunately, luteolin is not currently found in any hair care products.
-However, researchers believe that this flavonoid may be useful in future topical treatments.
+Unfortunately, luteolin is not currently found in any hair care products, but researchers believe that this flavonoid may be useful in future topical treatments.

 Where is luteolin found?